Our guide on how to hire a wedding band or DJ.

 I believe the music and entertainment for your wedding is the #3 decision you need to make.
 Before food, before decor, before types of alcohol (or not), before flowers, etc..
 Here’s are my top 3 decision points:

-#3 Music : Here we go.
+- Music: Here we go.
 Nothing sets the tone of your event more than the music.
 Style, flexibility, VOLUME, I call it executing your musical vision.
+There are 3 very important songs you should think about, you processional, your recessional, and your first dance.

 Here are 3 things to think about when it’s time to talk about the party.

-#1 Everybody is not your age.
+- Everybody is not your age.
 Often wedding guests span 3 generations, sometimes even 4.
-Be sure your bandleader/dj understands this and is prepared to musically deal with it.
+Be sure your bandleader/DJ understands this and is prepared to musically deal with it.
 Also, the point of the time in the reception should drive the songs being played; quieter earlier, more energetic later

-#2 Nothing is more musically important than what I call the “specials”, your dance with your new spouse, father/daughter and mother/son dances, really anything family related.
-Your band MUST commit to playing these songs flawlessly (easier for a dj of course)
+- Nothing is more musically important than what I call the “specials”, your dance with your new spouse, father/daughter and mother/son dances, really anything family related.
+Your band MUST commit to playing these songs flawlessly (easier for a DJ of course).

-#3 The song list itself.
-Give the bandleader/dj SOME guidance here.
-I always ask for your 6 favorite songs and 6 you just really don’t want to hear, but let the professional you hired “read” the dancefloor and make the selections that keep it full.
+- The song list itself.
+Give the bandleader/DJ SOME guidance here.
+I always ask for your 6 favorite songs and 6 you just really don’t want to hear, but let the professional you hired “read” the dance floor and make the selections that keep it full.
 It’s what we do.

 And finally 3 more things to think about: (I like thinking in 3’s in case you haven’t noticed)